Keswick - Borrowdale - Buttermere drive

-Back on the B5289, continue up the Borrowdale valley.
-The windy road follows the crystal-clear river and narrow wooded valley with glimpses of the surrounding hills including Castle Crag ahead which appears as an isolated peak in the middle of the valley.
-Shortly, the valley opens up again with great views in all directions and soon enters the village of Rosthwaite.
-The minor right turn in the village leads to the village car park on the right.
+Shortly, the valley opens up again with great views in all directions and enters the village of Rosthwaite.
+Take the minor right turn in the village which soon leads to the village car park on the right.

 Distance: 12.4 miles